Happy Earth Day! These 25 Eco Friendly Products Could Actually Make You Richer!

 Approximately 500 million straws are used each day in America alone!
 In fact, there are environmentalist beliefs that by 2050 there will be more weight in straws than fish in the oceans.
 The same was even quoted in The World Pursuit’s article about the importance of being eco-friendly.
 That’s only 28 years away, friends. 😱

-A lot of huge companies are nixing plastic straws including Starbucks and possibly even Mcdonald’s.
+A few years ago a lot of huge companies started nixing plastic straws including Starbucks.
 If you have a family of 5 that uses just 1 straw per week, that’s 260 straws a year! 😱 By switching to a reusable straw, you’ll be helping save our oceans and your hard-earned cash.
 Plus, these sustainable products come in many forms like silicone (safer for your teeth), stainless steel, and even bamboo!

 If you and your family get in the habit of using reusable straws, you’ll nix about 2,600 plastic straws over the next 10 years! 🎉